adaki2004/porto/ACTUAL_WORKING_SPONSORING_FLOWS.md

 - Additional admin or session keys can be added or revoked after deployment via `authorizeKeys` / `revokeKeys` flows; the account simply keeps its key table in storage and validates signatures against it.

+### Resetting Passkeys During Local Development

+- Browsers treat `https://127.0.0.1:<port>` and `https://localhost:<port>` as
+  distinct WebAuthn Relying Parties.
+If you restart the demo with a new port or profile, Chrome may reuse an old passkey and therefore an old Ithaca Account address.
+- To start fresh, open `chrome://password-manager/passkeys` (or the OS passkey manager on macOS) and delete the entries named `127.0.0.1`/`localhost` before reconnecting.
+- Always choose “Select existing account” in the Porto dialog if you want to reuse the already-upgraded account.
+Choosing “Create account” generates a new address that must go through the upgrade flow again.
+- If the dialog never surfaces the upgrade step, use the helper in `docs/ACCOUNT_UPGRADE.md` (paste it in the browser console) to run `prepareUpgradeAccount`/`wallet_upgradeAccount` manually.
+Verify the account is deployed with `cast code <address> --rpc-url http://localhost:32002` before retriggering the mint.
+- Quotes from the relay expire quickly (≈30 seconds).
+If you take too long to approve the passkey prompt, `relay_sendPreparedCalls` returns `quote expired` and the upgrade pre-call never executes.
+Retry immediately to fetch a fresh quote, or request the faucet first so you can approve without delay.